elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 This will bring up a dashboard instance at `[http://continuum-test.ppp-dash.elifesciences.org/]()`. (note, currently any infrastructure that is RDS backed will take some time to come up).

-We can verify that our configuration has succeeded by ssh'ing in to the machine and looking at the settings file on the machine.

 You can verify that the correct instance of the dashboard has been created by ssh'ing into the machine, and

 >